1983 Kentucky lieutenant gubernatorial election: Republican primary

 After McCubbin lost the Republican primary, he became an independent candidate for governor.
-This was because Kentucky law prevented a candidate who lost a primary to run in the general election for the same office they were defeated in.
+This was because Kentucky law (commonly called Sore loser law) prevented a candidate who lost a primary to run in the general election for the same office they were defeated in.
 At the same time, Don Wiggins Jr., an unsuccessful candidate for governor in the Republican primary, ran as an independent in the lieutenant gubernatorial election on a ticket with McCubbin.